Board Chair: Professor Ian Cresswell

 Director and Chair of CLIC: Dr Steve Morton

-Steve is an Honorary Fellow with CSIRO in Alice Springs.
+Steve is an Honorary Professorial Fellow with Charles Darwin University in Alice Springs.
 He was educated at the University of Melbourne before undertaking postdoctoral work at the University of California, Irvine and the University of Sydney.
 He worked for some years in the wet-dry tropics of the Top End with the Office of the Supervising Scientist, and then joined CSIRO in Alice Springs to work in the desert environment that has been the major focus of his ecological work.
-Subsequently Dr Morton spent ten years in the leadership of CSIRO as a Chief of Division and member of the Executive Team, working from Canberra and Melbourne.
+Subsequently, Dr Morton spent ten years in the leadership of CSIRO as a Chief of Division and member of the Executive Team, working from Canberra and Melbourne.
 After retirement from full-time employment in 2011 he returned to live in Alice Springs.
 From here he serves on a variety of boards and committees relating to environmental and natural resource management, and continues to think and write about ecology, mostly to do with the Australian deserts.

 Director: Dr Margaret Byrne